 Ask yourself 'why do I want to study English at university?' and dictate your answer into a dictation app, taking as long as you need to explain your specific reasons.

 Try to avoid saying things that will be true for all applicants: “I love reading', 'I have always enjoyed English lessons', etc. Such statements will also be true for many sixth-formers who aren't applying for English degrees.
 What makes studying English so appealing that only a university education will satisfy your curiosity?
 There are no correct answers here but try to be precise and honest.
-Start again if dissatisfied with your answers.

-4. Avoid focusing on the texts that you have studied at A-Level.
+4. Avoid focusing on the texts that you have studied at A Level.

 Admissions tutors expect you to show an interest in English that extends beyond the syllabus.
-It can be useful to refer to an A-Level text as a starting-point (e.g. 'studying The Tempest has allowed me to evaluate the usefulness of the genre of tragicomedy as a way of understanding Shakespeare's later plays'), but most of your statement should concern your wider reading.
-Every applicant will have an excellent understanding of the A-Level texts: how are you showing that your interest in English extends beyond this?
+It can be useful to refer to an A Level text as a starting-point (e.g. 'studying The Tempest has allowed me to evaluate the usefulness of the genre of tragicomedy as a way of understanding Shakespeare's later plays'), but most of your statement should concern your wider reading.
+Every applicant will have an excellent understanding of the A Level texts: how are you showing that your interest in English extends beyond this?

 5. Don't tell admissions tutors what they already know.

 In writing this statement, your one aim is to show that you have read widely and thought carefully about what you have read so avoid drifting into narrating texts' plots or paraphrasing well-known critical arguments.
 Doing so uses up the character-count without revealing anything of your intellect.
+Engage critically with your chosen texts.

 6. Keep a log of your best ideas throughout Years 12 and 13.